Nadorrano/dotfiles/README.md

 ## dotfiles

 These are my dotfiles.
 I started to store them here to have a backup for me and maybe to offer a source of inspiration for others.
+These dotfiles are meant to be compatible with various linux systems with little modifications.

 I forked this repo from [Zach Holman one](https://github.com/holman/dotfiles).